shanurwt/Artists_Name_Country_Tracks/README.md

 # Name-Guesser
-A webpage, which will guess the names using Ajax and PHP
+A webpage, which will shw artist name using ajax

-# JS used - 69%
+# funfact - JS used = 69%